 Agencies Responsible for regulating drones in the Republic of Malawi

-Malawi’s Department of Civil Aviation (DCA) does not have an accessible website: Malwai Government Official Site
+Drone Regulator in Malawi: Department of Civil Aviation (DCA) Malwai Government Official Site DCA does not have an accessible website:

 UAS Laws – General rules for flying drones in Malawi

-The Malawi agency responsible for drone safety, DCA, has provided a number of details on flying a drone for fun or for work.
+DCA, the Malawi agency responsible for drone safety, has provided several details on flying drones for fun or work.
 The highlights are enumerated below.
 For more details, you must contact the DCA by email at director@civilaviation.gov.mw.

 Are drones allowed in Malawi?